 This year will be spent in one of the major children's hospitals in Dublin.
 You will rotate across 4 of the core subspecialty areas during this 12-month period.

 Further to completion of the MRCPI in Paediatrics, the final year of training in Ireland will be spent at the Senior Resident level, during which time you will have the opportunity to develop your clinical independence and decision-making skills.
 You will complete your last subspecialty rotation for the first 3 months of your final year, before completing one final 9-month rotation in General Paediatrics.

 Dr Huda Al Dhanhani and Prof Karina Butler share their experience as a trainee and trainer on the International Clinical Fellowship Programme in Paediatrics

-We know that moving to another country involves a lot of preparation and paperwork.
+At RCPI, we know that moving to another country involves a lot of preparation and paperwork.

 We are committed to making this process as easy as possible for all doctors who are accepted onto our international training programmes.

 The support we offer in association with Castel Education, an agency that specialises in supporting international students coming to Ireland, includes:

 Once accepted onto the Programme, RCPI have a dedicated team to help me with the registration process step-by-step, until you’re completely settled in Ireland.
 They were fantastic, and were available for queries throughout the entire fellowship.

 Dr Fatima Al WashahiGraduate, Clinical Fellowship in Maternal Medicine